KULcoder/Data_Science_Tool_Kits/README.md

 <br/>

 This will be a **information & algorithm library**, and is only used to collect some information on the major methods used in data science, with the main purpose of **explain** and **understand** the concept **from scratch**.
-Later development will allows the choice of more efficient library-based implementations.

 **Remark**:

-- This repo is not a integrated python library, which means you have to manfully find the specific method
+- This repo is for reference use.

 <br/>

 ## Specifications

-The whole projects is write in `python` and `JAX`.
-The main purpose is to enable a whole efficient library-environment with `JAX`.
+The whole projects is writen with `pytorch`.
+Some implementations with `JAX` is not tested.

 Following packages are used:
 - `NumPy`